ajgrowney/andrewgrowney.com/README.md

 # Personal Website
+## Initial Goal
 Built with React in a 6 hour challenge.
 Now maintained consistently as a personal portfolio and resume.
 Also potentially to be used for different types of future content.

+## v2 Site Update (10/1/2021)
+Migrated from a create-react-app project to GatsbyJs.
+This was an important goal in order to provide the performance and meta tags for blog posts.

 ## Reason to Visit Page
 ### Homepage (url: /)